U.S. Officials Enter North Korea To Prepare For Summit

 — Shomari Stone (@shomaristone) May 27, 2018

 President Moon Jae-In, who is playing the role of a mediator, is optimistic that the summit will end on a positive note.
-One of the biggest challenges is the lack of trust between North Korea and the U.S., says South Korean President.

 President Trump had called off the first summit because diplomats on the North Korean side verbally attacked Vice-President Mike Pence for comparison of Pyongyang to Libya.
 However, after Saturday’s meeting with President Moon Jae-In, Kim Jong-Un is looking forward to meeting Trump.